-To set up the ASCII terminal for direct or remote access to the ASMI, complete the following tasks:
+To set up the ASCII terminal for direct or remote access to the ASMI, complete the following steps:

-- 1. Using a serial cable that is equipped with a null modem, connect the ASCII terminal to system connector 1 (default) or 2 on the back of the server. - 2.
-Refer to the following diagram for details.
+- 1. By using a serial cable that is equipped with a null modem, connect the ASCII terminal to system connector 1 (P1-T1, which is the default) or 2 (P1-T2) on the rear of the server. - 2.
+Refer to the following diagrams for details.